 This song was not originally intended to be a single but that changed following Bennington’s death.
 Fans began to really connect with it following the loss of the band’s frontman.

 The visual was directed by Linkin Park’s Joe Hahn and longtime band videographer Mark Fiore.
 The video pays tribute to Bennington in a beautiful way but it also shows the comradery of the band with their community and fans.
-The video shows how fans have given Linkin Park strength following their loss.
+It shows how fans have given Linkin Park strength following their loss.

 “It has been incredibly emotional to work on this, and especially to watch it,” Hahn honestly explains.
 “I feel that by doing it, we not only faced some of our biggest fears, but it enabled us to use our talents to bring some light to people who need it.
 As we move forward to the Hollywood Bowl show and beyond, I think about the people who connect with the band, outside and inside our circle.
 This video is a gesture of goodwill to the people who want that connection.”